KumarRobotics/velodyne_puck/README.md

 The `velodyne_puck` package is a linux ROS driver for velodyne puck only of [VELODYNE LIDAR](http://velodynelidar.com/).
 The user manual for the device can be found [here](http://velodynelidar.com/vlp-16.html) or the LTE version [here](http://velodynelidar.com/vlp-16-lite.html).

+The major difference between this driver and the [ROS velodyne driver](http://wiki.ros.org/velodyne_driver) is that the start of each revolution is detected using azimuth.

 The package is tested on Ubuntu 14.04 with ROS indigo.

 ## License
-This driver is developed based on [velodyne driver](http://wiki.ros.org/velodyne_driver) shipped with ROS, which originally has the BSD license.
+This driver is developed based on [ROS velodyne driver](http://wiki.ros.org/velodyne_driver), which originally has the BSD license.
 The COPYING file is kept in this package.
 However, the changed files have the GNU General Public License V3.0.

 ## Compling
 This is a Catkin package.
 Make sure the package is on `ROS_PACKAGE_PATH` after cloning the package to your workspace.
 And the normal procedure for compling a catkin package will work.